jly02/LinearRegression/README.md

-# linregpy
+# regpy
-A small library for creating and plotting linear regression models.
+A small library for creating and plotting regression models.